 AUA: We identify an ideal portfolio company based on foundational, operational and strategic elements.
 The foundation of our investment process begins with identifying companies that fit our industry expertise, deliver a quality product or service that we believe in, and share our vision for partnership.
 We focus on family-owned and/or Hispanic-oriented businesses across three verticals – consumer, media and business services (replicating my experience in food and beverage); branding and marketing; and logistics, warehousing and distribution.
 In addition to focusing on companies we can add value to through 4-5 indefinable goals, we focus on opportunities where the existing owners place an emphasis on strategic partnership and invest alongside us in the future of the business.
 We believe that if we stick to what we know, execute on four – five operational initiatives and invest in quality businesses, founders and management, we can deliver a base-line return to our investors.

 We generate most of our returns through earnings growth as opposed to leverage.
-Therefore, attractive companies exhibit favorable category, or sub-category, dynamics and value-add products or services, and through AUA’s expertise and relationships – new sales opportunities, actionable operational improvements, alpha through ESG initiatives, opportunities for product expansion, and brand development potential.
+Therefore, attractive companies exhibit favorable category, or sub-category, dynamics and value-add products or services, and through AUA’s expertise and relationships – new sales opportunities, actionable operational improvements, alpha through environmental, social and governance (ESG) initiatives, opportunities for product expansion, and brand development potential.
 We focus on identifying and refining our approach to these factors through our due diligence and crafting a vision for success alongside the existing owners and management.

 By remaining disciplined to our foundation and successfully executing on operational initiatives, we open the door for excess value creation.
 Outsized value is generated through the materialization of macro and demographic tailwinds, in-line with our vision developed during due diligence, and meaningful new business opportunities through acquisitions, innovation and channel expansion.
 We place a strong emphasis on evaluating the long-term and strategic possibilities of potential portfolio companies.
 Which, as simple as it sounds, comes back to maintaining focus on our foundation.
 These fundamental pillars form the basis of what we call our Value Creation Methodology or Value Pyramid.